projectcalico/calicoctl/docs/calicoctl/checksystem.md

 for calicoctl to manage a Calico network.
 The command may also, optionally, attempt to correct any issues it discovers.

-This command must be run as root.
+This command must be run as root, and is run on each host that will be running a Calico node.

 Command syntax: